leftfield-geospatial/orthority/docs/file_formats/csv.rst

 CSV exterior parameters
 =======================

-CSV files can be used to specify exterior parameters with a row per source image file, and column fields for filename, camera position, camera orientation and camera ID.
+CSV files can be used to specify frame camera :ref:`exterior parameters <background/camera_models:exterior parameters>` with a row per source image file, and column fields for filename, camera position, camera orientation and camera ID.

 Fields
 ------